 Meet our 2020 Peer Facilitators:

-A rising sophomore & Posse Scholar at Middlebury College in Vermont.
-She joined YVote as a summer participant in 2018 and is excited to be back as a first-time peer facilitator.
+A rising junior & Posse Scholar at Middlebury College in Vermont, Kai joined YVote as a summer participant in 2018 and ascended to be a peer facilitator last summer.
 She is an explorer at heart and is energized to learn as much as she can about art, education, immigration law, disability rights, political advocacy, & student empowerment.
 In 2019, she worked at the Brooklyn Museum as a Gallery/Studio Teen, a teen program providing free art classes and opportunities to teach younger artists.
-This summer, along with working at YVote, she is an undergraduate legal intern at UnLocal, Inc., an organization that provides direct immigration legal representation and community education to New York City’s undocumented immigrant communities.
+Last summer, along with working at YVote, she was an undergraduate legal intern at UnLocal, Inc., an organization that provides direct immigration legal representation and community education to New York City’s undocumented immigrant communities.
+This summer, she is working at the Van Gogh Immersive Experience exhibit.
 A firm believer that nothing works in isolation, she sees how all her passions & interests are interconnected struggles & issues.
 She believes in the power of students and communities.
 This summer, she wants to learn with and from YVote students as much as she can.

 “I think that movements, feminist movements, other movements are most powerful when they begin to affect the vision and perspective of those who do not necessary associate themselves with those movements” - Angela Davis, Freedom is a Constant Struggle